 The first train: Charleston, SC to Wilson, NC

 The Palmetto was the first train of this adventure; from Charleston, S.C. to Wilson, N.C., I went north to go south.
 Last year, I rode the Palmetto from Philadelphia, PA, to Charleston, SC.
 Like then, I used business class.

-The ride was pleasant but for a gaggle of gals who also boarded in Charleston.
+The ride was pleasant but for a gaggle of gals who boarded in Charleston.
 There were a little louder than I would appreciate, but it worked out.

 I don’t mind others having a good time, but people should remember they didn’t invite everyone else in the car to their party, so it can be a little annoying when they do get a little too loud — this is why I pack over the ear headphones to block the noise out, and we are all happy.

 The moral of the story is to be respectful of your fellow passengers

 At Wilson, N.C.

 The Wilson, (N.C.)
 Station, an old 1924 Atlantic Coastline Railroad Station, has a nostalgic charm.
 To celebrate the 100-plus years of railroad history in Wilson, the NCDOT commissioned a mural for the station.

-There are vending machines in the hallway between the two waiting areas if you need a snack or beverage.
+Vending machines are in the hallway between the two waiting areas if you need a snack or beverage.

 This staffed station offers a check bag service (if applicable to your trip).
 Because this is a small station, the agents may not be available for ticket sales or other in-station assistance right before a train comes or while the train is in the station because they are working on getting passengers on and off the train.
 The station also has Amtrak Connecting Bus services.

 On your next visit to Wilson, say hello to Miss Rail Rose, a mosaic lady who greets and bids farewell to all passengers.
-I am not sure if she is waiting for a train, but when it does arrive, she is ready.
+I am unsure if she is waiting for a train, but when it arrives, she is ready.

 While in Wilson, I forgot that most southern cities close on Sundays, so nothing was open around the station.